-Salt cell accumulates limescale and hard mineral deposits if it’s not cleaned regularly.
-Find out how to clean salt cell with vinegar without any chemicals!
+Salt cell accumulates limescale and hard mineral deposits if it’s not cleaned periodically.
+Find out How to Clean Salt Cell with Vinegar below!

 - Chlorine generator

 - Salt chlorinator

 - Salt generator